Picorims/wav2bar/README.md

 A tool to make custom audio visualization and export production videos for the music industry.

 ### Important Notes
 - **This tool is usable at this point, but is still in early development!
 Video export DO NOT work.
-The use of the software is subject to bugs.**
+The use of this software is subject to bugs, backup your saves!**
 - This tool uses Electron 6 and so run in a Chrome clone locally.
 This code cannot be runned in the browser as it contains Electron code!
 A browser version may be considered.

 ### Running
+- NodeJS must be installed (It will install npm too).
+- Git is recommended.
-- Open git and run `npm start`.
+- Open the repository folder in a prompt and run `npm start`.
-- No compilation required, no export option available yet.
+- No compilation required, it cannot be compiled too.

 ### About the broken video export
 ~~I am having issues collecting frequency data at non real-time as the Web Audio API is not made for that.